doritoes/ipdice.com/3_ECS.md

 1. Push: `docker push <your_repository_url>:latest`
 2. Verify: `aws ecr describe-images --repository-name ipdice`

+## Create VPCs
+You need to configure VPCs for the networking in each region.
+The following example uses the `us-east-1` region.
+1. In the AWS console search for "VPN" and click **VPC**
+2. Click **Start VPC Wizard** or **Create VPC**
+    - Resources: **VPC and more**
+    - Most settings can be left at default
+    - Number of availability zones: **1** (default is 2; can always add more later)
+    - Number of public subnets: **1** (for your load balancers)
+    - Number of private subnets: **0** (can add private subnets later for ECS tasks if desired, providing extra security isolation)
+    - NAT gateways: **None** for now; NAT gateways are mainly used for private subnet instances to access the internet, which we don't strictly need in this setup
+    - VPC Endpoints: **None** (S3 Gateway endpoints offer optimization but can add complexity for initial setup)
+    - DNS: Enable both options, **DNS hostnames** and **DNS resolution**
+    - Click **Create VPC**
+3. :zap:Thoroughly document your new VPC information
+    - VPC ID
+    - Subnet ID (public)
+    - Internet Gateway ID
+    - Route Table ID (automatically created)

+## Create TLS Certificate using AWS Certificate Manager (ACM)
+1. In the AWS console search for "Certificate" and click **Certificate Manager**
+2. Click **Request**
+    - Request a public certificate is selcted
+    - Click **Next**
+    - Fully qualified domain name (see my example below, including the www subdomain)
+      - ipdice.com
+      - www.ipdice.com (used the *Add another name to this certificate* button)
+    - Validation method: **DNS validation**
+    - Key algorithm: RSA 2048
+    - Click **Request**
+3. Refresh the list of certificates until your new request is listed, *Pending validation*
+4. Click on the request ID for the new certifcate
+5. Click **Create records in Route 53**, then click **Create records**
+6. Refresh the list of certificates until the new certificate is validated and the status changes to *Issued*

+## Create Aplication Load Balancer (ALB)
+1. In the AWS console search for "EC2" and click **EC2**
+2. From then left menu, under *Load Balancing* click **Load Balancers**
+3. Click **Create load balancer**

+😟 CONTINUE HERE

+- ALB Creation: Create the ALB in your public subnet.
+- Listener: Configure an HTTPS listener (port 443) on the ALB and attach a valid SSL/TLS certificate for your domain.
+- Target Group: Create a target group to direct traffic to your ECS tasks (we'll set this up later when you deploy your ECS service).

 ## Create an ECS Cluster
 1. In the AWS console search bar enter "ECS" and click on **Elastic Container Service**
 2. Click **Create cluster**